Blue-Wall-Group/BlueWallGroup-wiki-archive/Current-Product-Deliverable.md

 _Work Performed:_ Replaced "4 space" indentation with tab indentation as identified by the stylelinter.
 Used class hierarchy to identify placeholder rather than unique identifier.
 As well as various other slight formatting changes.

-Changed dde to reduce stylelint errors and so that placeholder met WCAG AA compliance.
-Stylelint flagged id selector so placeholder was referenced by class.
-This change only partially fixed Bug T185533.

 _Changes:_
 ```diff
 @@ -15,7 +15,7 @@